-Dr. Shakur participated in civil rights, Black liberation and acupuncture healthcare all as part of movements of the late 1960’s to the 1980’s.
+Dr. Shakur participated in civil rights, Black liberation and acupuncture healthcare movements from the late 1960s to the 1980s.
 It was a period of civil conflict in which millions of Americans participated in social movements for justice and freedom.
+See full bio